-Rekluse Motor Sports z-Start Pro Tuning Guide
+Rekluse Motor Sports z-Start Pro ATV Tuning Guide

-Manual Revision: 100812
+193-295 Manual Revision: 010507

-The z-Start Pro can be tuned to suit a wide range of riders, terrain and bikes.
+The z-Start Pro can be tuned to suit a wide range of riders, terrain and Quads.
 The engagement RPM and engagement rate settings will have a dramatic effect on how the z-Start Pro performs.
-A low engagement RPM with a harder engagement rate will have very little slip as the clutch engages.
-A high engagement RPM with a softer engagement rate will slip the clutch more as the clutch engages.
+A lower engagement RPM with a harder engagement rate will have very little slip as the clutch engages.
+A higher engagement RPM with a softer engagement rate will slip the clutch more as the clutch engages.
 Choosing the right setting depends on many factors.